Differentially Private Permutation Tests: Additional Simulations

 \subsection{Perturbed Uniform Distributions for Independence Testing}

-We run independence testing simulations comparing the power of dpHSIC, U-Stat dpHSIC, Naive dpHSIC, TOT HSIC and SARRM HSIC, where the samples are drawn from the perturbed uniform joint density defined in \Cref{eq:perturbed_uniform_density}.
+We run independence testing simulations comparing the power of dpHSIC, U-Stat dpHSIC, Naive dpHSIC, TOT HSIC and SARRM HSIC, as well as TOT--SARRM HSIC, where the samples are drawn from the perturbed uniform joint density defined in \Cref{eq:perturbed_uniform_density}.
 The privacy level, sample size, and dimension are varied in \Cref{fig:uniform_hsic_privacy,fig:uniform_hsic_sample_size,fig:uniform_hsic_dimension}, respectively.
 As analyzed in \Cref{subsec:analysis_experiments}, the same power trends are observed as in the two-sample MMD case of \Cref{subsec:mmd_uniform}.
 Overall, dpHSIC achieves the highest power of all independence DP tests in all experimental settings and across all privacy regimes.

 \FloatBarrier